pawco/vagrant-lamp/README.md

 and than you can use *somehost.dev* in your browser instead of IP address.

 Of course, you can change *somehost.dev* to whatever you like.

+## Last but not least fun facts
+Some configuration options are in config.yml.
+There you can edit IP address of the box, hostname, mysql password etc

+If you want to execute specific mysql queries during provisioning, just add them into queries.sql file.
+That way you can easily add new non-root user, create database, grant access etc etc

 Have Fun!